Welcome – CBJ & Dr. Charles Parker

 Medical imprecision creates treatment compromise, and, too often, treatment failure.
 I still love my practice, and also spend many hours teaching anyone interested the details of how to use fresh data and excellent resources now available through dramatic advancements in brain science technology.

-Remarkable laboratory tools now show us how those random treatment failures can guide us to more useful, practical answers.
-Problems now become guides for solutions.
-Problems teach us to ask different questions.
+Remarkable laboratory tools now show us how those apparently random treatment failures can now guide us to more useful, practical answers.
+Problems now become instruction tools for advanced solutions.
+Treatment failure teaches us to ask different questions.
 Cost-effective laboratory testing is now available to understand molecular physiology on a subcellular level – from transporter proteins on the presynaptic nerves to genetic changes in neurotransmitter cofactor pathways.

 It sounds deep with this new language – but don’t worry, I’ll simplify it for you here at CBJ.